PlexTechIP/plex-mailer/README.md

 In a terminal window, run:

 `python3 main.py`

+The first time you run this, it should open a browser window asking you to sign into Google.
+Use whichever account your Google sheet is owned by.

 If any email formats are unable to be found, they will be added to `out/not_found.txt`.